tseemann/snippy/README.md

 * If you want to mask certain regions of the genome, you can provide a BED file with the `--mask` parameter.
 Any SNPs in those regions will be excluded.
 This is common for genomes like *M.tuberculosis* where pesky repetitive PE/PPE/PGRS genes cause false positives, or masking phage regions.
+A `--mask` bed file for *M.tb* is provided with Snippy in the `etc/Mtb_NC_000962.3_mask.bed` folder.
+It is derived from the XLSX file from https://gph.niid.go.jp/tgs-tb/
 * If you use the `snippy --cleanup` option the reference files will be deleted.
   This means `snippy-core` can not "auto-find" the reference.
 In this case you simply use `snippy-core --reference REF` to provide the reference in FASTA format.